m0xpd/FLIP/README.md

 # FLIP

-This repository describes a 'Bernoulli Gate', intended for random switching applications in electronic music.
+This repository describes a 'Bernoulli Gate', intended for switching applications in electronic music.

 A Bernoulli Gate, named for Swiss mathematician and physicist [Daniel Bernoulli](https://en.wikipedia.org/wiki/Daniel_Bernoulli), takes a clock or gate input and routes it to one of two outputs, A & B, based on the value of an internally generated [Bernoulli Variable](https://web.stanford.edu/class/archive/cs/cs109/cs109.1178/lectureHandouts/070-bernoulli-binomial.pdf).
 When this (discrete, Boolean) random variable has value 1 the clock is routed to output A, and when the variable has value 0 the clock is routed to output B. The probability of the Bernoulli variable assuming value "1", p, is set by a front panel control (and/or by CV input).
 The probability of the variable assuming value "0" is (of course) 1-p.